Honolulu Park Place

 No analysis available

-19 of 20 current MLS entries include HOTWAT and multiple public remarks explicitly say 'hot water included' or 'hot water' is covered by HOA fees (e.g., 'maintenance fee includes hot water', 'HOA fee covers hot water, sewer, cable, and internet').
-Evidence is strong and consistent across listings, supporting inclusion.
+19 of 20 MLS entries list HOTWAT and multiple public remarks say 'hot water included' or 'hot & cold water included' (e.g., 'maintenance fee includes hot water' and 'hot water, sewer, cable, and Internet').
+The evidence is strong and consistent across listings.

 16 of 20 MLS listings include INTSER and many remarks explicitly state 'internet included' or 'high-speed fiber/internet included' (quotes: 'Maintenance fee includes high-speed internet and cable TV', 'Maintenance fee includes basic cable TV and Internet').
 This consistent, repeated language across agents supports including internet as part of the maintenance fees.